GRQC is your trusted partner on the path to sustained excellence.

 The Finger Lakes Workforce Development Center is designed to focus on rapid training, retraining and upskilling of technical middle-skilled workers in demand by local employers.
 Through innovative partnerships and technical programming, the FWD Center is a catalyst in developing our region’s economy.
 Employers and individuals, click here for more information.

 Local companies need a workforce skilled in robotics and automation and MCC’s new micro-credential, offered through the Engineering Technologies department, will have you ready to join that field with an exciting career in just 11 weeks!
-You’ll earn while you learn—tackling a paidwork experience while taking special college courses, earning college credit and be job ready when you’re done.
+You’ll earn while you learn—tackling a paid work experience while taking special college courses, earning college credit and be job ready when you’re done.
 Click here for more information.

 RIT|Certified - Upcoming Belt Programs